A Guide on Open-End Funds

 One of the main advantages of the open-end fund is that the investors are not required to invest a large sum of money and thus, the fund can be a useful tool for a wide range of businessmen.

-Businessmen interested in how to start an investment fund must know that in an open-end vehicle, the associates will have to pool their financial resources and to establish an investment strategy, in order to meet the financial objectives for the respective fund.
+Businessmen interested in setting up an investment fund must know that in an open-end vehicle, the associates will have to pool their financial resources and to establish an investment strategy, in order to meet the financial objectives for the respective fund.

 Open-ended funds can be established as mutual investment vehicles, but there are numerous types of funds investors can choose from, depending on the jurisdiction in which they want to start their investments.